Kali Linux is one of the best Linux distributions for hacking and security enthusiasts.

 Using Kali Linux in a virtual machine is also safe.
 Whatever you do inside Kali Linux will NOT impact your ‘host system’ (i.e. your original Windows or Linux operating system).
 Your actual operating system will be untouched and your data in the host system will be safe.

-I’ll be using VirtualBox here.
-It is a wonderful open source virtualization solution for just about anyone (professional or personal use).
-It’s available free of cost.
+VirtualBox is a wonderful open source virtualization solution for anyone (professional or personal use).
+It is available free of cost.

-In this tutorial, we will talk about Kali Linux in particular but you can install almost any other OS whose ISO file exists or a pre-built virtual machine save file is available.
+In this tutorial, we will talk about Kali Linux in particular but you can install almost any other OS using the ISO file or a pre-built virtual machine save file.

 As I already mentioned, you can have either Windows or Linux installed as your host.
-But, in this case, I have Windows 10 installed (don’t hate me!) where I try to install Kali Linux in VirtualBox step by step.
+But, in this case, I have Windows installed (don’t hate me!), where I try to install Kali Linux in VirtualBox step by step.

-And, the best part is – even if you happen to use a Linux distro as your primary OS, the same steps will be applicable!
+And, the best part is that even if you use a Linux distro as your primary OS, the same steps will be applicable!

 1. Download and install VirtualBox